 Van Dusseldorp BV is the company of Monique van Dusseldorp.
 I am active as a freelance conference and seminar curator.

 For iMMovator Cross Media Netwerk I curate and moderate the Immovator Cross Media Cafes (7 events per year on developments in media and technology) and the Mediapark Jaarcongres (annual event on changes in the media industry).
-Other events I contribute to are the Next Conference in Berlin where I am the international program director and the IBC (broadcasting industry) to which I am a consultant.
+Other events I contribute to are the Next Conference in Hamburg where I am the international program director and the IBC (broadcasting industry) to which I am a consultant.
 For an overview of events that I work on, see the events page.

 There are two series of events I co-founded, TEDxAmsterdam and Thingscon Amsterdam.
 I am co-founder and Board Member of the TEDxAmsterdam Foundation, and the curator of the TEDxAmsterdam program of sessions and speakers, and I helped launch the Thingscon Amsterdam series of events – and am on the Board of the Thingscon Foundation.

 2003-present, Van Dusseldorp BV.
 Active as a freelance curator and moderator of seminars and conferences on media, technology and innovation.
 Expert at launching new events, pulling international and Dutch industry networks together, and bringing together speakers, organisations and delegates.
 Main clients since 2003:

 - 2005-present.
 Program coordinator Immovator Cross Media Cafe’s, bi-monthly meetings for the Dutch TV and new media industry, working for the Immovator Foundation.
 The Cross Media Cafe’s bring together the people active in the development and execution of internet, TV, radio formats, are business oriented with a strong focus on facts, figues and best practice cases.